-In the table set out below, you will find details of each of the trading companies within the Colt group of companies (of which the ultimate parent company is Colt Group S.A., a Luxembourg domiciled company, which is not itself a trading company).
+In the table set out below, you will find details of each of the trading companies within the Colt group of companies (of which the ultimate parent company is Colt Group Holdings Limited, an English domiciled company, which is not itself a trading company.)

 If you are a customer or supplier of a member of the Colt group of companies (or have another form of legal relationship with a member of the group), the details of the precise company with whom you enjoy a contractual relationship will be set out on your particular contract or order form.
 You can also find details of the appropriate company on the relevant purchase orders, invoices, statements of account or other documentation.